AintNothinButAPeanut/image-to-Xlsx/README.md

 <li>Make sure the server has Python3 with following packages:
 <ul>Pillow==10.1.0<br>openpyxl==3.1.2
 </ul></li>

-<li>Make sure the TESSDATA_PREFIX environment variable is set to your "tessdata" directory</li>
+<li>Make sure the TESSDATA_PREFIX environment variable is set to your "tessdata" directory (directory that has "language.tessdata" file in it)</li>
 </ol>